Zamiell/stardew-valley/Min-Max_Guide.md

 ```
 Level 0 (>99% cast)
-N: CAST=643 ms, CATCH=920 ms
+Up: CAST=643 ms, CATCH=920 ms
-S: CAST=778 ms, CATCH=1039 ms
+Down: CAST=778 ms, CATCH=1039 ms
-E: CAST=370 ms, CATCH=976 ms
+Right: CAST=370 ms, CATCH=976 ms
-W: CAST=370 ms, CATCH=820 ms
+Left: CAST=370 ms, CATCH=820 ms

 Level 4 (>99% cast)
-N: CAST=715 ms, CATCH=800 ms
+Up: CAST=715 ms, CATCH=800 ms
-S: CAST=969 ms, CATCH=1106 ms
+Down: CAST=969 ms, CATCH=1106 ms
-E: CAST=435 ms, CATCH=1230 ms
+Right: CAST=435 ms, CATCH=1230 ms
-W: CAST=435 ms, CATCH=1113 ms
+Left: CAST=435 ms, CATCH=1113 ms
 ```

-- When fishing at the mountain lake, it is optimal to cast east, resulting in a total casting penalty of 1665 milliseconds.
+- When fishing at the mountain lake, it is optimal to cast to the right, resulting in a total casting penalty of 1665 milliseconds.
 This is added to 6975 milliseconds, resulting in 8640 milliseconds.
-- When fishing at the forest river, it is optimal to cast south, resulting in a total penalty of 2075 milliseconds.
+- When fishing at the forest river, it is optimal to cast down, resulting in a total penalty of 2075 milliseconds.
 This is added to 6975 milliseconds, resulting in 9050 milliseconds.
 - There are 7000 milliseconds per 10 in-game minutes, which is 42000 milliseconds per in-game hour.
 - Thus, the average catch rate is:
   - 4.86 per in-game hour for the mountain lake.